dotnet/docs-maui/docs/get-started/installation.md

 If, while connecting Visual Studio to your Mac through Xamarin Mac Agent (XMA), you are prompted to install a different version of the SDK, you can ignore the prompt since it refers to a legacy version of XMA.

 > [!NOTE]
-> Visual Studio 2019 can only currently deploy .NET MAUI iOS apps to the iOS simulator.
+> Visual Studio 2019 can only currently deploy .NET MAUI iOS apps to the iOS simulator, and not to physical devices.

 ## Known issues